gadenbuie/epoxy/pkgdown/index.md

 ## Learn more

-There’s a whole lot more that epoxy can do\!
+There’s a whole lot more that epoxy can do!

 <div class="container">
 <div class="row d-grid" style="grid-template-columns: repeat(auto-fill, minmax(325px, 1fr)); gap: 1em;">